-- EC-Council University takes measures to verify the identity of the students who are applying to the university, completing courses, and taking proctored exams. - Students access their courses and reference materials through our secure online learning management system, where they are required to enter in their username and password.
-Each student is responsible for the safeguard of their individual credentials. - EC-Council University implements student identity verification in several ways to ensure proper ID. - A Valid Government issued ID is required with admissions application. - Login credentials are required for the online LMS portal. - Proctored exams require a valid photo ID to be presented at time of exam as well as a screen shot of ID.
+- " EC-Council University takes measures to verify the identity of the students who are applying to the university, completing courses, and taking proctored exams. - " Students access their courses and reference materials through our secure online learning management system, where they are required to enter in their username and password.
+Each student is responsible for the safeguard of their credentials. - " EC-Council University implements student identity verification in several ways to ensure proper ID. - " A Valid Government issued ID is required with admissions application along with a photo of yourself (selfie) holding your official government ID. - " Login credentials are required for the online LMS portal. - " Proctored exams require a valid photo ID to be presented at the time of exam as well as a screenshot of ID.